getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

-* A computer for the initial setup that can run Nikola and the Travis CI command-line tool (written in Ruby) — you need a Unix-like system (Linux, macOS, \*BSD, etc.); Windows users should try *Bash on Ubuntu on Windows* (available in Windows 10 starting with Anniversary Update) or a Linux virtual machine.
+* A computer for the initial setup that can run Nikola and the Travis CI command-line tool (written in Ruby) — you need a Unix-like system (Linux, macOS, \*BSD, etc.); Windows users should try *Bash on Ubuntu on Windows* aka *Windows Subsystem for Linux* (available in Windows 10 starting with Anniversary Update) or a Linux virtual machine.
 * A GitHub account (free)
 * A Travis CI account linked to your GitHub account (free)